Comcast/sheens/cmd/sheensio/README.md

 # Simple Sheens I/O

-This program aspires to be compatible with [Little Sheens](https://github.com/Comcast/littlesheens)'s [`sheensio`](https://github.com/Comcast/littlesheens/blob/master/sheensio.c).
+This program reads messages from `stdin` and writes messages to `stdout`.
+It aspires to be compatible with [Little Sheens](https://github.com/Comcast/littlesheens)'s [`sheensio`](https://github.com/Comcast/littlesheens/blob/master/sheensio.c).

-Current the `steps` output is very different, but the `updated` and `out` lines should be compatible (with the possible exception of JSON property rendering order from Little Sheens).
+Currently the `steps` output is very different, but the `updated` and `out` lines should be compatible (with the possible exception of JSON property rendering order from Little Sheens).